pkutaj/pkutaj.github.io/_posts/2020-01-22-NODE-GEPARD-api-call.md

 ## the case
 the question is, how to write a small Node app that would call the API of a user profile from the REST API endpoint `https://teamtreehouse.com/pavolkutaj3.json` and to derive a design pattern for the further usage.

-The solution is "encapsulated" (no pun intended:) in the personal GEPARD (see the steps for initial letters)
+The solution is "encapsulated" (no pun intended:) in the personal GEPARD (see the steps for initial letters).
+So, meet GEPARD the API caller running through Node.

 ![gepard]({{ site.url }}/assets/2020-01-22-geparp.jpg)